edsloan/sassbase/README.md

 v1.0

-A simple, responsive themed boilerplate to get your projects up and running fast with Sass.
+A simple, responsive themed boilerplate to get your Sass projects up and running fast.

-##Getting Started
+##Set-up

 -  Go to your project folder: